1759 - French offensive in Western Germany

 |Order of Battle|

-|Detailed order of battle of Ferdinand' army in early June1759.|
+|Detailed order of battle of Ferdinand' army in early June 1759.|

-On June 13, the Allied army retired to Anröchte.
-The same day, Contades who had decamped from Corbach marched northwards to Stadtberg (today Marsberg on the Diemel river), sending his light troops forward to Essentho on the Diemel (about 30 km south of Paderborn).
-Contades then encamped behind the Diemel covered by d'Auvet's corps (Orléans infantry brigade, Noé Cavalerie, Turpin Hussards) who encamped in front of the defiles near the village of Essentho on the left bank.
+- When he was informed that the Allies had abandoned the passages of the Diemel, Contades decamped from Corbach and marched northwards to Stadtberg, sending his light troops forward to Essentho on the Diemel (about 30 km south of Paderborn).
+Contades then encamped behind the Diemel covered by d'Auvet's Corps (Orléans infantry brigade, Noé Cavalerie, Turpin Hussards) which encamped in front of the defiles near the village of Essentho on the left bank.

 During the night of June 13 to 14, Turpin Hussards, along with 1 rgt of light troops, approached the camp of Büren to observe the Allies, some skirmishes took place.